Algiras/vs-zinios-conference-2025-11-18/docs/README.md

 This directory contains research materials and documentation for the presentation on "Autonomous Development Workflows."
 All resources are organized to support the key points outlined in the main README.

+## 🚀 Quick Start

+**New to Autonomous Development?** Start here:
+- **[Getting Started Guide](getting-started.md)** - Practical steps to build your first autonomous system
+  - Choose your first use case
+  - Pick the right architecture pattern
+  - Set up your environment
+  - Implement and iterate

 ## Document Organization

 ### 1. Model Context Protocol (MCP)